vvscode/docs/docs/tutorials/tutorials-php/send-sms-php.md

 ## Prerequisites

-1. You have created your Sinch account
+1. You have created your Sinch account, create one [here](https://www.sinch.com/sign-up/) and get some free credits to try the API out :fire:
 2. You have php installed.
 If you don't, you can read about how to do it on your system [here](https://www.php.net/manual/en/install.php).

 All steps above are availible in detail on the [PHP Getting Started](doc:tutorials-php) page.